 In order to provide background material for this research, a literature review was begun in 1978.
 The report, Women in Policing: A Review, was completed in 1979.
 Research instruments were developed during the period January - April, 1979 and data collection was carried out between May - September, 1979.
 The principal investigator was in Vancouver for six weeks during that period, and two research associates were in Vancouver for approximately four months.
 Figure 1 lists the information sources which were used in the research.
-While the data will not be discussed here, a similar study was also carried out with the Vancouver City Police.
-The R.C.M.P. project also included a survey of male and female members stationed in rural areas, but these data will be presented in a later report.
+While the data will not be discussed here, a similar study was also carried out with the RCMP in the Lower Mainland.
+In addition to the instruments used in the Vancouver study, the RCMP project also included a survey of male and female officers stationed in rural areas.

-The study is one of the most detailed ever carried out in the area of women in policing.
+The study is one of the most detailed ever carried out in the area of women in policing and is one of the two largest studies which have ever been done on policing in Canada.
 In comparison with other women in policing studies, the research involved more extensive interviewing of police personnel than any of the American studies.
 Also, none of the earlier studies dealt with dispatchers or analyzed dispatch records.
-However, two of the earlier studies, which were carried out in New York City and in Philadephia, did much more extensive structured observation.
-Each of these studies involved over 3,000 hours of ride-along.
-Another type of information which has been collected in some previous studies is an assessment of public reaction to female members.
+However, two of the earlier studies, which were carried out in New York City and in Fhiladephia, did much more extensive structured observation.
+Each of these studies involved over 3,000 hours of ridealong.
+Another type of information which has been collected in some previous studies is an assessment of public reaction to female officers.
 A community survey was not included in this research.